julienbourdeau/altver.org/ALTVER.md

 Existing users will see it as a breaking change because they rely on this behavior.
 New users will see it as a bug, I mean the function clearly states that it returns a discount rate!

-**In summary, people consider things to be a bugfix or breaking change depending on how it affects them.**
+**People consider things to be a bugfix or breaking change depending on how it affects them.**

 As a maintainer, you’ll need to consider how critical is the feature, how new it is, how heavily it’s used to figure if it’s worth releasing a new Major for this, knowing all the implications of a new major.